hixichen/caep.dev/secevent/README.md

 ## Providing Verification Keys

-When parsing and verifying SETs, you can provide verification keys in multiple ways:
+When parsing and verifying SecEvents, you can provide verification keys in multiple ways:

 **Using JWKS URL**